polkadot-developers/docs-sandbox/source/docs/main-docs/03-install/windows.md

 * You must be running Windows Server 2019, or later, to install Windows Subsystem for Linux on a computer with the Windows server operating system.
 * You must have a 64-bit architecture and the ability to install all required packages locally if you are using Microsoft Windows desktop or Microsoft Windows Server without the Windows Subsystem for Linux.

-## Install and use Windows Subsystem Linux
+## Install Windows Subsystem for Linux

 To use Windows Subsystem Linux to emulate Linux: